marcaaron/FMS-To-CSV/README.md

 Turns your confusing and useless space delimitted school inventory text documents into friendly JSON or CSV with a simple command-line NodeJS script.
-Made by request for the state of Hawaii's public school system.

 ## Instructions